ChucK : Language Specification > Classes & Objects

 bar.compute( 1, 2 ) => int boo;

-If a class has already been defined in the ChucK virtual machine (either in the same file or as a public class in a different file) then it can be instantiated similar to primitive types.
+ChucK is an object-oriented language and it is possible to define new types and their behavior by authoring a new class.
+If a class has been defined (either in the same file or as a public class in a different file) then it can be instantiated similar to any other type.

 Unless declared public, class definitions are scoped to the shred and will not conflict with identically named classes in other running shreds.